 Veterinary medical schools in Japan are using dogs to train students

-Our investigation has found that several universities in Japan are using dogs as part of their curriculum for veterinary medicine.
+Our investigation also found that several universities in Japan are using dogs as part of their curriculum for veterinary medicine.
 These include Nippon Veterinary and Life Science University, Kitasato University, Nihon University, The University of Tokyo, Gifu University and Azabu University.

 Cruelty Free International is appealing to the Japan Veterinary Medical Association (JVMA) and the sixteen Japanese universities and colleges that offer veterinary medicine to change their practice and end the deliberate harming and killing of dogs in student training.